aifinlab/Spider-Sense/README.md

 As large language models (LLMs) evolve into autonomous agents, most existing defense mechanisms adopt a **mandatory checking paradigm**, which forcibly triggers security validation at predefined stages regardless of actual risk.
 This approach leads to high latency and computational redundancy.

 We propose **Spider-Sense**, an event-driven defense framework based on **Intrinsic Risk Sensing (IRS)**.
 It allows agents to maintain **latent vigilance** and trigger defenses only upon risk perception.
-Once triggered, Spider-Sense invokes a **Hierarchical Adaptive Screening (HAC)** mechanism that trades off efficiency and precision: resolving known patterns via lightweight similarity matching while escalating ambiguous cases to deep internal reasoning.
+Once triggered, Spider-Sense invokes a **Hierarchical Adaptive Screening (HAS)** mechanism that trades off efficiency and precision: resolving known patterns via lightweight similarity matching while escalating ambiguous cases to deep internal reasoning.

 ---